 The car sat in our driveway, a one-car-wide driveway, a blue mystery to my five-year-old eyes.
 Life had presented me with one more strange equation: “Someone that you have never heard of but is somehow related to you dies = new car.”
 No sadness, new car.
 Except the car was not new, it was old, even in my limited car knowledge.
 The backseat was not a seat, it was a bench, the same color as the outside of the car, and it was awkwardly, overly cushioned.
 Thus it was as welcoming and yet impossible to sit on as any plastic-covered furniture I had encountered in the living rooms of “old people.”
 I could kick out my legs without touching the back of the front seat, which was also a bench and not two seats.
 I do not have a photo of the vehicle that I came to loathe, but research and my memory has presented me with this photo of a 1955 Buick Roadmaster, a four-door, which is what I remember, in the car’s exact shade of blue.
 The exact shade of blue.

 My father neither put the car on blocks nor sold it, at least not immediately.
 To be fair to him, even if he had tried to sell the car in that time period it probably had no takers, given that it was not yet a classic and never was fuel efficient.
 It was a two-ton tank.
 Thus, even in the gas rationing era of 1973-’74, we had a second car and it had to be started up and driven every so often.
 The destination was usually my elementary school two uphill blocks away, a ride that only took the blue Buick 20 minutes to make.
 These were the longest 20 minutes of my life every morning, especially in winter, because that car did not have a heater, or its heater was what people in 1955 expected, or it did not have a heater.
 I would walk from the back seat/bench to the front and ask when the heat was going to kick on.
 My father would reply with chattering teeth and I would walk back.
-The walk kept me warm.
+At least the walk kept me warm.

 The one thing I clearly remember about that evil car is crying from the cold.
 There is, as you know, outdoors cold, which can be tolerated because you know that you are outdoors, and indoors cold, which is always colder than anything you can tolerate because you simply expect it to be warmer inside a building or a vehicle.
 That Buick was always colder than the outdoors.
 Life had presented me with another new equation: It was a dead car given to us by a dead man who had cursed our family.

 It disappeared one day.
 I think my father sold it or put a brick on its gas pedal and jumped out as it drove into the Hudson River.
 Its whereabouts today are unknown and perhaps unknowable.
-But I knew one, well, I knew two things about the blue Buick: it was frigid in all seasons and conditions, and if something like the blue Buick is what you get when you inherit something, this car was one more reason I wanted everyone around to me live forever.
+But I knew one thing, well, I knew two things about the blue Buick: it was frigid in all seasons and conditions, and if something like the blue Buick is what you get when you inherit something, this car was one more reason I wanted everyone around to me live forever.

 The WordPress Daily Prompt for September 10 asks, “Clothes and toys, recipes and jokes, advice and prejudice: we all have to handle all sorts of hand-me-downs every day.
 Tell us about some of the meaningful hand-me-downs in your life.”